Airborne Wind Energy

 Equivalent to \(\beta = 0\) (horizontal tether).

-Solving force balance for \(\vw\) leads to wind speed at the static take-off limit:
+Solving for \(\vw\) leads to static take-off wind speed:

 Effect of gravity